Alyetama/AutoDetector/README.md

 #### Step 2: Run the convenience script

-Run the line below and answer any prompts.
+Run the two lines below and answer any prompts.
 At the end of the script, you will see a message that contains the URLs and credentials for your Label-studio and cloud storage application.
 Bookmark the URLs and save the credentials in a safe place.

 ```sh
 chmod +x init-darwin.zsh